Fedeloz13/osiris-model-botter/README.md

 main.bat
 ```

-*Thank You For Using Zenith Botter*
+*Thank You For Using Osiris Botter*
 *Contact Me @.astris On Discord*

 ## IMPORTANT